Please see my full disclosure policy here for more information.

 Thailand or Japan?

-No contest here, Thailand has much nicer weather at this time of year (January…I do not know what the weather is like at other times of the year, and I do know that Thailand has a wickedly rainy season…so do your research!).
+No contest here in the winter time, Thailand has much nicer weather at this time of year (January…I do not know what the weather is like at other times of the year, and I do know that Thailand has a wickedly rainy season…so do your research!).

 It is colder here in Tokyo right now than I think it is at home in Minnesota.
 Definitely winter here.
-If weather is a consideration in your decision to go to Thailand or Japan, I vote for Thailand!
+If weather is a consideration in your decision to go to Thailand or Japan in the winter, I vote for Thailand!

 Sidewalks were almost non existent in Thailand.
 The ones that were there were either filled with vehicles, riddles with holes and debris or occupied by mean looking dogs or piles of smelly trash.
 Continuing on the mean dog note, there were a minimum of 2-3 dogs on each block, many of them sick and infected looking, many malnourished with sores that were oozing pus.